-Based on the above the Board's costs order is that the Respondent is to pay the sum [41] of \$1,500 toward the costs of and incidental to the Board's inquiry.
+[42] Based on the above the Board's costs order is that the Respondent is to pay the sum of \$500 toward the costs of and incidental to the Board's inquiry.
+The amount of costs has been reduced on the basis of the responsible attitude the Respondent took to the disciplinary process and hearing.